 Cambridge Intelligence was founded by entrepreneur Joe Parry on 6th May 2011.
-He had spent the previous decade building data visualisation solutions for UK and US intelligence communities, but wanted to disrupt the market using emerging web technologies.
-KeyLines found immediate success with organisations desperate for a more modern approach to visualising their ever-increasing volumes of data.
+He had spent the previous decade building data visualization solutions for UK and US intelligence communities but wanted to disrupt the market using emerging web technologies.
+KeyLines found immediate success with organizations desperate for a more modern approach to visualizing their ever-increasing volumes of data.

 The Queen’s Awards for Enterprise, now in their 50th year, are widely recognised as the UK’s highest accolade for business success.
 They are awarded to companies based on the recommendation of the Prime Minister, which is then approved by Her Majesty the Queen.
 A reception for all winners will be held at Buckingham Palace during the summer.